-'''

--nohierarchy

-use design hierarchy as-is. in most designs, a top module should be

-present as it is exposed through the C API and has unbuffered outputs

-for improved performance; it will be determined automatically if absent.

--noflatten

-don't flatten the design. fully flattened designs can evaluate within

-one delta cycle if they have no combinatorial feedback.

-note that the debug interface and waveform dumps use full hierarchical

-names for all wires even in flattened designs.

--noproc

-don't convert processes to netlists. in most designs, converting

-processes significantly improves evaluation performance at the cost of

-slight increase in compilation time.

--0 <level>

-set the optimization level. the default is -06. higher optimization

-levels dramatically decrease compile and run time, and highest level

-possible for a design should be used.

--00

-no optimization.

--01

-unbuffer internal wires if possible.

--02

-like -01, and localize internal wires if possible.

--03

-like -02, and inline internal wires if possible.

-like -03, and unbuffer public wires not marked (keep) if possible.

--05

-like -04, and localize public wires not marked (keep) if possible.

--06

-like -05, and inline public wires not marked (keep) if possible.

--g <level>

-set the debug level. the default is -g4. higher debug levels provide

-more visibility and generate more code, but do not pessimize evaluation.

--g0

-no debug information. the C API is disabled.

--g1

-include bare minimum of debug information necessary to access all design

-'''
+''' "std::cout" is used. explicitly provided performer overrides this. -nohierarchy use design hierarchy as-is. in most designs, a top module should be present as it is exposed through the C API and has unbuffered outputs for improved performance; it will be determined automatically if absent. -noflatten don't flatten the design. fully flattened designs can evaluate within one delta cycle if they have no combinatorial feedback. note that the debug interface and waveform dumps use full hierarchical names for all wires even in flattened designs. -noproc don't convert processes to netlists. in most designs, converting processes significantly improves evaluation performance at the cost of slight increase in compilation time. -0 <level> set the optimization level. the default is -06. higher optimization levels dramatically decrease compile and run time, and highest level possible for a design should be used. -00 no optimization. -01 unbuffer internal wires if possible. like -01, and localize internal wires if possible. -03 like -02, and inline internal wires if possible. -04 like -03, and unbuffer public wires not marked (keep) if possible. -05 like -04, and localize public wires not marked (keep) if possible. like -05, and inline public wires not marked (keep) if possible. -g <level> set the debug level. the default is -g4. higher debug levels provide more visibility and generate more code, but do not pessimize evaluation. -g0 no debug information. the C API is disabled. -g1 '''